Casa De La Cultura showcases Latin-x art in celebration of Hispanic Heritage Month

 "My art really is a continuation of 10,000 years of pre-Hispanic heritage.
 I grew up with that my whole life and that's what my art really represents," said Cevallos.

-Each artist wants those from the Latin-X culture— any culture — to remember to stay rooted in your heritage and never shy away from it.
+Each artist wants those from the Latin-X culture— any culture — to remember to stay rooted in their heritage and never shy away from it.

 "They don't know the background that you come from, and you have to explain yourself and stand up for what you are, and basically say, No, this is what I am, and I want to express that way, " said Cindy Roman, a Columbian first-generation artist.

-"Remember you are indigenous to this land, whether North Central, south or the Caribbean's —you are rooted in the way you know your roots.
+"Remember you are indigenous to this land, whether North Central, south, or the Caribbean —you are rooted in the way you know your roots.
 The more you walk around here with your chin up, hold your head up high," said Lovoz.

 The artists say having their work on display at Casa De La Cultura is an opportunity for them to show different aspects of the Latin-X community and inspire the next generation.